 What you must pay when Services that are covered for you you get these services Inpatient hospital care In-Network: Includes inpatient acute, inpatient rehabilitation, long-term care For Medicare-covered hospitals and other types of inpatient hospital services.
 Inpatient hospital stays: hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are \$300 copay per stay discharged is your last inpatient day.
-There is no limit to the Covered services include but are not limited to: number of days covered.
-Semi-private room (or a private room if medically necessary) Inpatient hospital stays Meals including special diets with a confirmed COVID-Regular nursing services 19 diagnosis will have the Costs of special care units (such as intensive care or \$300 cost-share waived. coronary care units) Drugs and medications Lab tests X-rays and other radiology services • Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services
+The day before you are \$350 copay per stay discharged is your last inpatient day.
+Our plan covers 90 days per benefit period.
+Our plan also covers 60 lifetime reserve days 60 lifetime reserve days, members have a total of 60 reserve are covered for \$0 copay days that can be used during their lifetime. per day.
+The way that both our plan and Original Medicare measures Acute inpatient hospital your use of hospital and skilled nursing facility (SNF) services. stays with a confirmed A benefit period begins the day you go into a hospital or skilled COVID-19 diagnosis will nursing facility.
+The benefit period ends when you haven't have the \$350 acute received any inpatient hospital care (or skilled care in a SNF) for inpatient cost-share 60 days in a row.
+If you go into a hospital or a skilled nursing waived. facility after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications • Lab tests X-rays and other radiology services • Necessary surgical and medical supplies

+Use of appliances, such as wheelchairs Operating and recovery room costs

+Inpatient substance abuse services

+Physical, occupational, and speech language therapy